-The disk snapshot feature takes a complete snapshot of the entire disk and places it on the secondary disk in the second slot of the Magnia SG20.
-Work can then proceed.
-If you need to go back to the original image, switch the primary and secondary disks and boot from the snapshot backup.
-Do not forget to re-snapshot the drive.
+The disk snapshot feature will take a complete snapshot of the entire disk and place it on the secondary disk in the second slot of the Magnia SG20.
+Work can then proceed; if you need to go back to the original image for any reason, simply switch the primary and secondary disks and boot from the snapshot backup.